Raveler/ffmpeg-cpp/README.md

 This library is licensed under LGPL (https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).

 Please note though that FFmpeg, which you will need to build this library, is not.
 Depending on how you build it, it is either LGPL or GPL.
-So once you use the LGPL-version of FFmpeg in your project, this library will be GPL too.
+So if you use the GPL-version of FFmpeg in your project, this library will be GPL too.